How to Work with Theme Colors in ActivePresenter 8

-Theme Colors are one of four components of a theme as said in previous article.
+Theme Colors are one of four components of a theme as said in the previous article.
 Using them is a good way to change the look and feel of your projects or courses quickly.
-ActivePresenter 8 gives you a lot of options to apply and modify them as you want.
+At present, ActivePresenter 8 gives you a lot of options to apply and modify as you want.
 All the techniques for working with Theme Colors in ActivePresenter 8 will be explored through this tutorial.

 This article covers: